slatedocs/slate/source/includes/acts/get_api.md

 --------- | ---- | -----------
 PageNumber | int | Page number of the results to fetch.
-PageSize | int | The number of results per page unitIDs | int | Unit ID is one of the unique identifier for this Unit record unitTypeIDs | int | Unit Type IDs is the unique identifier of the associated unit type units | string | Units is one of the filter option and the parameter is for the Name of the Unit
+PageSize | int | The number of results per page unitIds | int | Unit ID is one of the unique identifier for this Unit record unitTypeIds | int | Unit Type Ids is the unique identifier of the associated unit type units | string | Units is one of the filter option and the parameter is for the Name of the Unit